claire-west/svstudio-manual/docs/index.md

 Synthesizer V Studio is a singing synthesizer released in July 2020, with AI synthesis functions added in December of 2020.

+The software is developed by Dreamtonics in association with AH-Software, with compatible voice databases ("virtual singers") also created by licensed third-party developers such as Eclipsed Sounds.

+---

-This website serves as an unofficial user manual for Synthesizer V Studio, since the [official manual](https://synthesizerv.com/manual/) by Dreamtonics refers to the legacy version of the software from 2018.
+This website serves as an unofficial user manual for Synthesizer V Studio, since the [official manual](https://synthesizerv.com/manual/) refers to the legacy version of the software from 2018.

 For official instructional content for SynthV Studio, check the Dreamtonics [video tutorial series](https://www.youtube.com/playlist?list=PLmYtpIFKN5iKaUlB6mRGzFJ0SGRJgRIPz).